mozilla/fhr-jelly/README.md

 ### Generating output files

-Specify an output directory (it shouldn't be the same directory as the repo), specify the build you need i.e. desktop or mobile, and allow a few seconds for the script to scrape Mozilla's FTP server.
+Specify an output directory (it shouldn't be the same directory as the repo) and allow a few seconds for the script to scrape Mozilla's FTP server.

-    ./generate.py --output-dir html --platform mobile
+    ./generate.py --output-dir html

 To delete the output dir before generating the output (careful!), use the --force option.

-    ./generate.py --output-dir html --platform mobile -f
+    ./generate.py --output-dir html -f

 The build version can be overwritten with the --version command line argument.

-    ./generate.py --version urgent --output-dir html --platform mobile -f
+    ./generate.py --version urgent --platform mobile -f

 ### Extracting .lang files